meka-dev/research/README.md

 * Each publication's code can be found in the Report report
 * Doocumentation and maintenance of any code used to perform such analysis (SQL queries from Numia, Python Notebooks, Google Sheets, etc.)
 * Please reach out to @therealpixelverse in TG for any questions

+## Running SQL queries
+If you want to replicate all SQL queries please refer to https://docs.numia.xyz/overview/what-is-numia-data to get access to all public datasets from Nhmia.

+## Python Notebooks
+All python notebooks are run using Python 3.
+They can be run locally, make sure to install dependencies if needed.